isjeffcom/CUBE.gl-doc/docs/guide.md

-## GeoJsonLayer
+## GeoLayer

 City is about ground, buildings, road and water.
-To visualize a city, you will need CUBE.GeoJsonLayer() class which is able to read .geojson format data and parse it to 3D model.
+To visualize a city, you will need CUBE.GeoLayer() class which is able to read .geojson format data and parse it to 3D model.

-To create a `new CUBE.GeoJsonLayer(name, data)` you will need to pass in at least 2 parameters: name for data name, data contain .geojson data object.
+To create a `new CUBE.GeoLayer(name, data)` you will need to pass in at least 2 parameters: name for data name, data contain .geojson data object.